 The regression results of firm risk is reported in Table 7.
 As shown in column (1) for the full sample, the coefficient of $PCID \times Post$ is negative but not significant.
 However, column (2) and (3) show different results for SOEs and non-SOEs.
-While the coefficient is not significant in SOEs subsample, it is significantly negative in non-SOEs subsample, suggesting that stock return volatility of non-SOEs in the treatment group decrease significantly after losing PCIDs.
-In Panel B, the results are similar that non-SOEs decrease significantly in policy sensitivity while SOEs' policy sensitivity does not change.
-One possible explanation for the different results is that SOEs have more other sources of political connections than non-SOEs because of their special relation with the government.
+While the coefficient is not significant for SOEs, it is significantly negative for non-SOEs, suggesting that stock return volatility of non-SOEs in the treatment group decrease significantly after losing PCIDs.
+In Panel B, the results are similar when using political sensitivity as the dependent variable.
+Non-SOEs decrease significantly in political sensitivity while SOEs' political sensitivity does not change.
+One possible explanation is that SOEs have more other sources of political connections than non-SOEs because of their special relation with the government.
 Even their PCIDs leave, they still have other connections and thus similar political risk.
 On the contrary, PCIDs may be a main source of political connection for some non-SOEs.
 Therefore, their risk decreases significantly after losing this connection.
 The results are also consistent with the CAR around PCID resignation where I find the non-SOEs have more significant CAR than SOEs.
 Since non-SOEs have lower firm risk after losing PCIDs, they gain in firm value when their PCIDs resign.
 Therefore, Table 7 provides supporting evidence for Hypothesis 3b, suggesting that political risk explanation dominates the cash flow explanation.
-Although political connections can bring various benefits to firms in China as shown in previous studies, they may also increase firm's political risk, especially during the anti-corruption campaign, which again cast doubt on the "helping hand" theory.
+Although political connections may bring various benefits to firms in China as shown in previous studies, they also increase firm's political risk, especially during the anti-corruption campaign, which cast doubt on the "helping hand" theory.
 Moreover, the results also provide novel evidence that political risk is priced by investors in China.
-To conclude, the previous two subsections suggest that treated firms lose in firm value after the release of Regulation No.18 because of higher political risk.
-After their PCIDs resign, they gain in firm value because of lower political risk after complying with the new regulation.
+To conclude, the previous two subsections suggest that while treated firms lose in firm value after the release of Regulation No.18 because of higher political risk, they gain in firm value after their PCIDs resign because of lower political risk.